 Beekeeping products presented by a group of producers from both sides of the Nistru river at the Apimell Exhibition from Italy have pleasantly surprised the visitors.
 “Italian producers were impressed by the taste and the perfume of our honey, which was classified by them as an ecological product of high quality.
-The acacia honey was liked the most, because it has a delicate taste, maintains transparency for a long time and does not get crystalized,” says Natalia Porhun, a beekeeper from Speia village, Grigoriopol district.
+The acacia honey was liked the most, because it has a delicate taste, maintains transparency for a long time and does not get crystalized,” says Natalia Porhun, a beekeeper from Sipka village, left bank of Nistru river.

 So, the representatives of the Association of Honey Producers and Processors from Italy concluded a Memorandum of Collaboration with their colleagues from Moldova and asked them to provide a lot of honey to be tested by an international certification institution.
 If Moldovan honey will meet the European requirements, the collaboration might continue with more long-term contracts for honey delivery to Italy and other European countries.

 To honey producers from both sides of the Nistru river initiated a process of association into a production group.
 They consider that in this way they will be able to produce a bigger volume of honey, but also to apply the best-performing technologies while operating the apiaries.